I was carried to the Tower to serve our Earl. In place of our mother, who was sought high and low but could not be found.

 My mother did but glance at it, then say I was no kitling but a young cat of an age to look to himself.
 She quit our chamber and came no more.

 Not long after, I was shut fast in that basket.
 It was our old nurse who told me I was going to the Tower.
-I arrkst if I would see that knave Snakes-Purr there.
+I arrkst if I would see Snakes-Purr there.
 She sayt, No. The Tower was for very fine or very wicked folks.
 No thieving player would be imprisoned there.

 She sayt I must keep mine eyes and ears open and my thoughts to myself, because there would be other cats in the Tower.
 They might tell me they had employment there, but that was to give colour to their creepings about.
 In truth, they were like to be spies who would work against me.